pointfeev/CreamInstaller/README.md

 2. Extract the executable to anywhere on your computer you want. *it's completely self-contained*

 ---
+### **NOTE:** This program does not automatically download nor install actual DLC files for you.
+As the title of the program says, it's only a CreamAPI/ScreamAPI installer.
+Should the game you wish to unlock DLC for not already come with the DLCs installed (very many do not), you have to find, download, and install those yourself.
+Preferably, you should be referring to the proper cs.rin.ru post for the game(s) you're tinkering with; you'll usually find any answer to your problems there.

+---
 #### Usage:
 1. Start the program executable.
 2. Choose which programs/games the program should scan for DLC. *the program automatically gathers all installed games from Steam and Epic directories*